 In Play: Although mythical, elves come in very handy, especially to children: "No, mommy, it wasn't me.
 A mischievous little elf came into my bedroom while I was asleep and spilled the milk on the floor."
 Today, North Americans more and more think in terms of elves making toys for Santa Claus: "Daddy, why do elves make toys that run on batteries but don't put batteries in them?"

-Word History: We find root alb- "white" in Latin words like albino and albumin (egg white).
+Word History: We find the root alb- "white" in Latin words like albino and albumin (egg white).
 It became elf in English, but in Old Norse it turned into alfr "elf", which English borrowed during one of the Norsemen's uninvited visits in the Middle Ages.
-English also converted it to oaf.
-The plural, elves, was sometimes spelled elvis in the past, a word adopted by his parents for the name of that large singing and gyrating elf, Elvis Presley.
+English converted this word to oaf.
+The plural of elf, elves, was sometimes spelled elvis in the past, a word adopted by his parents for the name of that large singing and gyrating elf, Elvis Presley.